Kylin-Network/kylin-web/README.md

 The pallets that come with the Substrate 2.0 upgrade can offer Kylin Network the tools and maps to navigate through our vision, which is to build a decentralized oracle that offers on/off-chain data with built-in interoperability.
 Off-chain worker (OCW) is a substrate subsystem which can process off-chain data in an asynchronous way.
 It is a new feature in Substrate 2.0 that allows to integrate data onto the blockchain.

 ## Application Scenarios
-- Decentralized insurance automatic payment
+- Decentralized Insurance Automatic Payment
-- Stable coins and crypto derivatives
+- Stable Coins and Crypto Derivatives
-- Crypto asset lending platform
+- Crypto Asset Lending Platform
-- Cross-chain decentralized exchange
+- Cross-chain Decentralized Exchange
-- Decentralized casinos and games
+- Decentralized Casinos and Games
-- Blockchain computing market
+- Blockchain Computing Market

 ## Additional Links
 - Website: [https://kylin.network/](https://kylin.network/)